dart-lang/site-www/src/_guides/libraries/private-files.md

-When you put Dart source code in a repository—using the [pub tool](/tools/pub/cmd), [GitHub,](https://github.com/) or another source code management system—don't include most of the files that your IDE or code editor, the pub tool, and other tools generate.
+When you put Dart source code in a repository—using the [pub tool](/tools/pub/cmd), [GitHub,](https://github.com/) or another source code management system&mdash;don't include most of the files that your IDE or code editor, the pub tool, and other tools generate.

 {{site.alert.note}}
   Except where noted, this page discusses only source code repositories,